 3 – We Want to Know What’s Going On.

 Our daughter said this should be number one!
 Kids want to know what on earth is going on?!
 At times we get into the park to start off on our adventurous day but forget to tell our kids where we are headed to.
 We’ve found their little legs tend to move with more excitement, and their attitude stays in check when they have a goal in site.
 For example, let them know we are going from one park to the other because they finally get to ride Pirates of the Caribbean!
-Or, we are waiting in line because we used our FastPasses for other rides instead of this one.
+Or, we are waiting in line and let them know the estimated wait time.
 Keep them in the loop inside the parks, and you may just save yourself from answering a few of those millions of questions they ask you a day!

 4 – I Want That… and That… oh – and That…